Jump right in and try your hand at wool appliqué.

 Felted wool (available in many quilt shops) doesn't fray, so there is no need to turn under edges of appliqué shapes.
 To felt your own wool, machine-wash it in a hot-water-wash, cold-rinse cycle with a small amount of detergent.
 Machine-dry on high heat; steam-press.

-Pattern pieces A–Q are here.
-To use freezer paper for cutting wool shapes, complete the following steps.
+Click on "Download this Project" at the top to get pattern pieces A-Q. To use freezer paper for cutting wool shapes, complete the following steps.

 1. Lay freezer paper, shiny side down, over patterns.
 Use a pencil to trace each pattern the number of times indicated in cutting instructions, leaving 1/4" between tracings.
 Cut out freezer-paper shapes roughly 1/8" outside drawn lines.